The two sides of releasing a relationship are when you need to leave and when your partner needs to leave.

 Release is a very critical process, but understand release has many levels.

-A short post for a complicated time in a person’s life.
-The goal is to help remind a person, when finding oneself in any process of release: to be careful, take pause and follow the course of release in a manner that lets you grow, rather than letting the release break you in half.
-It is always possible to turn any process of release into a positive experience, but it isn’t always a simple path to discover.
+In this process of letting a partner go: be patient, often pause and follow the course of release in a manner that lets you grow.
+Don’t let breaking up, once started, break you in half from guilt.
+It’s always possible to turn any process of release into a positive experience, but it isn’t always a simple path to discover.

 Release requires both patience and self kindness to navigate.

 Often in release, a person will have this question:

 Do you think staying close with a person as we separate helps the process, or hinders the process?

 This is the line where counseling happens and I cannot give a generic answer.
 The balance shifts for each couple: Every relationship has a different balance and set of answers.

 To know the right / or best answer for a relationship requires to feel / know the spirit of the situation.
 To test and understand the dynamics and tenor of the relationship and partners.
 Additionally, the answers always also shift as a people releasing relationships are now in a state of change/ flux.
 So you always have adjust answers accordingly and often during the process.
 As a result I work with people in an active manner so the assistance stays in sync with life’s changes.